-Often, we hear… “Oh just give any plastic film, i’m trying to protect a window on a display we’re installing in a piece of machinery, it doesn’t have to last long, it just has to be cheap.”
-However, it is worth examining the circumstances more critically, to ascertain whether the film needs to withstand certain conditions.….. has to protect the window from certain chemicals, than we need to make sure that the specific plastic material used is resistant to that chemical.
-Not all plastic materials are resistant to the same chemicals.
-Especially when it comes to solvents.
-Or if the window is outside, and needs UV protection, that requires a specific material to be used with UV resistant properties.
+Often, we hear, “Oh just give me any plastic film, I’m trying to protect a window on a display where we’re installing in a piece of machinery.
+It doesn’t have to last long, it just has to be cheap.”
+However, it is worth examining the circumstances more critically, to ascertain whether the film needs to withstand certain conditions.
+For example, if it has to protect the window from certain chemicals, you’ll want to make sure that the specific plastic material used is resistant to those chemicals.
+(Not all plastic materials are resistant to the same chemicals!)
+That is especially true when it comes to solvents.
+Or if the window is outside, and needs UV protection, you’ll require a specific material with UV resistant properties.

-One of my favorite examples of confusion about plastic film is right behind the meat counter at the grocery store.
-Did you know that there are two identical looking plastic films used to wrap meats?
-There is a clear cellophane type wrap made of LDPE, and another clear cellophane type wrap made of PVC?
-The LDPE film prevents oxygen from getting through, so it is used for wrapping items like chicken that would otherwise spoil by being exposed to oxygen.
+One of my favorite examples of confusion about plastic film can be found behind the meat counter at the grocery store.
+Did you know that there are two identical looking plastic films used to wrap meats, which have very different properties?
+There is a clear cellophane type wrap made of LDPE, and another one made of PVC.
+The LDPE film prevents oxygen from getting through, so it is great for wrapping items like chicken, which would otherwise spoil from being exposed to oxygen.
 Interestingly, beef needs a little oxygen, or it spoils faster.
-So PVC is used in the wrapping film used for beef because PVC lets just the right amount of oxygen through.
+So PVC is used in the wrapping film used for beef, because PVC lets just the right amount of oxygen through.
 If you examined these two films side by side, there would be no way you could tell the difference between them just by looking.
-However, they are very different where it counts for these applications.
+However, they are very different where it counts for these different uses.

 Grafix Plastics stocks a wide variety of different kinds of plastic film products in a variety of thicknesses and finishes.
 Our Plastic Film Products page outlines all the different types of material that we offer.